-Also known as ‘Egyptian Cross,’ this is one of the Wiccan symbols for protection.
+Also known as ‘Egyptian Cross,’ this is one Wiccan symbol for protection.
 The Ankh signifies life, immortality and eternal life in many cultures.
 Egyptians often refer to as the “key of life.”
 It is prevalent in the tombs of the Pharaohs.
-The Egyptians are also said to regard as a symbol of the powers of the sun, as well as conception and the start of a new life.
+The Egyptians are also said to regard as a symbol of the powers of the sun.
+As well as conception and the start of a new life.

 In Latin, it means ‘cross with a handle’ (crux ansata).
 It also depicts the union of the God and the Goddess.
 It also represents the infinitive creative power of the universe.

 This is the most sacred representation of the Moon Goddess (Mother Goddess).
 It is a symbol of feminine power and the connection of women to the Moon Goddess.
-It signifies the three stages of the moon- waxing, full and waning- that the Goddess goes through every month (this is also associated with the female menstrual cycle).
+It signifies the three stages of the moon- waxing, full and waning- that the Goddess goes through every month.
+(This has also a relationship with the female menstrual cycle).
 The triple moon also symbolizes the maiden, mother and crone stages, which are the three phases of womanhood.

-The triquetra symbol is used to represent the holy trinity.
+The triquetra symbol represents the holy trinity.
 Wiccans regard as a knotwork that protects from evil.
-It has also been interpreted as a connection between the mind, body, and soul.
+It has also a connection between the mind, body, and soul.
 Celtic pagans believe it is the three realms of the earth, sea, and sky.
-It is also said to signify the triple goddess.
+It also signify the triple goddess.

-The Origin of the triquetra dates back to the 11th century when it was used in Nordic and Celtic inscriptions.
-It was also found Germanic coins and Swedish runes.
+The Origin of the triquetra dates back to the 11th century.
+It was in Nordic and Celtic inscriptions.
+It was also in Germanic coins and Swedish runes.

-Also referred to as the Celtic Shield, the Triquetra is sometimes used as a protective symbol by Pagans and Celtic Christians.
+Also referred to as the Celtic Shield, the Triquetra is sometimes a protective symbol by Pagans and Celtic Christians.
 The circle also represents eternity as it has no end.

 Other Protective Symbols